 The first step in adopting contactless payment terminals is figuring out which one is best for your business.

 There are many advanced POS technologies on the market, and the size of your business and customer profile, along with other unique business needs, will determine which POS system and payment terminal is the best fit.
-For example, a restaurant will have a different point of sale needs than a small clothing retailer.
+For example, a restaurant will have a different point-of-sale needs than a small clothing retailer.
 When consulting with your payment processing provider, it’s important to discuss these needs so the appropriate equipment and setup can be determined.

-Businesses have had to adjust their operations to meet safety standards for their employees and customers.
 Companies must also continue to evolve with technology advancements to stay relevant and current.
 Having an out-of-date payment processing system is an inconvenience to customers and a security risk.
 Providing contactless payment options is one measure that offers many benefits to any organization and its constituents.

 This is where Stax comes in.